-Learn about this week's tool: Short Cuts in this episode with brewmasters Eric Bean and Lenny Kolada.
+Short Cuts with Eric Bean and Lenny Kolada

 Let’s start every weekend together with a newer YOU!
 Let’s build your brand together, week by week, tool by tool on You Inc. with me, Ria Greiff Saturdays at 6:30 a.m.
 In this episode, we find out how Eric Bean and Lenny Kolada understand "Short Cuts" and hear their thoughts on the growing craft brewing industry.
 Join us for You Inc.: Saturday’s new must for a new You, presented to you on Central Ohio’s NPR station 90.5 WCBE!